Historical Context and Foundation

 Polearms and Foot Combat Weapons

-As gunpowder weapons proliferated, the Knights of Calatrava incorporated them into their arsenal.
-By the late 15th century, the order's troops used arquebuses and hand cannons, especially in static defenses.
-The order's fortresses, such as the Castle of Calatrava la Nueva, had dedicated armories for firearms.
-The knights themselves, however, remained primarily armored lancers and retained their traditional swords and lances.
-The use of firearms was delegated to paid infantry (peones) and mercenaries.
-Nevertheless, the order commissioned bombards and cannons for siege warfare, often casting them with the order's cross as a mark of ownership.
+As gunpowder weapons spread, the Knights of Calatrava incorporated them into their garrisons and siege trains.
+By the late 1400s, the order had arquebuses and hand cannons for defensive positions.
+The order’s castles, especially Calatrava la Nueva, contained dedicated armories storing powder, shot, and matchlocks.
+However, the knights themselves remained primarily armored lancers and continued to rely on swords and lances.
+Firearms were operated by paid infantry (peones) and mercenaries in the order’s service.
+The masters of the order also commissioned bombards and cannons for siege warfare, often casting them with the cross of Calatrava as a mark of ownership.
+Surviving records from the 16th century mention “lombardas” and “cerbatanas” in the order’s inventory, showing a gradual shift toward mixed arms.

 Manufacturing and Logistics of Calatravan Armaments